the-nutritionist-mcr/online/tnm-docs/docs/Application/Pages/account.md

 ## Choose Meals Button

 At the buttom of the account page is a button which a customer can use to access the [choose meals page](./choose-meals.md).
+This button will either be disabled or enabled depending on [whether the plan is open or closed](../Faq/is-the-plan-open-or-closed.md)

 <figure>
 ![Choose Meals Button](/img/pages/choose-meals-button.png)
 </figure>